WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 #### Easier Consumption

-In addition to being easier to create drivers, we made some changes that made it much easier to consume the observables, as well.
+We also made some changes that made it much easier to consume the observables.
 In b5.0, we added a `CreateObserver()` method which will automatically generate an observer with the appropriate types for you.
 For example, the following code illustrates creating an observer with an optional filter that only notifies if the temperature changes by at least `0.5°C` and `5%` humidity:

 ```csharp
 sensor.Subscribe(Bme280.CreateObserver(